 South and East

-For further information about the Innovation Vouchers initiative, please contact the Innovation Vouchers Programme Manager:
+For further information about the Innovation Vouchers Programme, please email: Innovation Vouchers Programme Manager

-The Innovation Voucher Initiative was a key recommendation of the Small Business Forum in their report Small Business is Big Business, published in 2006.
+The Innovation Voucher Programme was a key recommendation of the Small Business Forum in their report Small Business is Big Business, published in 2006.

-Legal and State Aid Basis: The Innovation Voucher Initiative can be run under the powers set out in the Science and Technology Act, 1987.
-The State Aid basis for the Innovation Voucher Initiative is the ‘de minimis rule’.
+Legal and State Aid Basis: The Innovation Voucher Programme can be run under the powers set out in the Science and Technology Act, 1987.
+The State Aid basis for the Innovation Voucher Programme is the ‘de minimis rule’.